Understanding Your Rights and Responsibilities

 Sale of Goods Act & Supply of Goods and Services Act

-Most of the Sale of Goods Act and the Supply of Goods and Services Act, which provides the buyer with rights in cases of faulty goods, mis-described goods or substandard services, also applies to business-to-business contracts.
+Most of the Sale of Goods Act and the Supply of Goods and Services Act, which prior to the existence of the Consumer Rights Act provided the buyer with rights in cases of faulty goods, mis-described goods or substandard services, still applies to business-to-business contracts.